byui-cse/cse351-student-version/lesson_02/canvas/prove.md

 ## Overview

 There are 10 ATM machines through out the city.
 At the end of the day, the bank collects all the transactions from each ATM.
-The wants to update the account balances based on those transactions.
+It wants to update the account balances based on those transactions.
 To speed up the processing of these transactions, you will be programming threads where each thread will load and process a data file from one ATM machine.

 When you run `assignment02.py` for the first time, the program will create the ATM transaction files in the sub folder `data_files`.

+## Assignment files

+These files are found in the folder `lesson_02/prove` in the Github repository.

+- `assignment02.py` program file for your assignment.
+This is the file you will be submitting.
+- `money.py` Money class to manage money values.

 ## Requirements